psychopy/psychopy/docs/source/general/prefs.rst

 The Preferences dialog allows to adjust general settings for different parts of |PsychoPy|.
 The preferences settings are saved in the configuration file :ref:`userPrefs.cfg<cleanPrefs>`.
 The labels in brackets for the different options below represent the abbreviations used in the *userPrefs.cfg* file.

 In rare cases, you might want to adjust the preferences on a per-experiment basis.
-See the API reference for the Preferences class :doc:`here</api/preferences>`.
+See the API reference for the :doc:`Preferences class here </api/preferences>`.

 .. _generalSettings: